vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 144

-The Pašupata etc., Agamas are likewise (to be considered).
+The Paśupata etc., Agamas are likewise (to be considered).

 The Pancarătra-Agamas viz. Āgama-, Divya- tantra-, Tantrāntara-, Siddhāntas, are in their totality authoritative, for nowhere do they conflict with the Vedas.
 Likewise is the Vaikha-